Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no

 Albuquerque, New Mexico: Early October

-As far as balloon festivals in the USA go, this is the big one.
+As far as hot air balloon festivals in the USA go, this is the big one.
 It’s a pilgrimage for balloon lovers from all over the world, who make the trip each October to experience one of the most amazing sites on earth.
 Hundreds of balloons, millions of people, and one of the world’s most beautiful landscapes.
 What could be better?
 This is the largest international event in the United States and takes place over ten days.
 The field launch at Balloon Fiesta Park is 78 acres, and the events include morning laser shows and mass ascensions, fireworks, car shows, live music, and kids’ activities.
 If I only get to one hot air balloon festival in my lifetime, this is the one I hope to visit.

 Teton Valley Balloon Rally

 Driggs, Idaho: Early July

 I can’t think of many places I’d rather be in July than the Tetons.
 This unique four-day balloon festival features hot air balloons, of course, but also a fiddling contest, an Independence Day parade, and public balloon rides.
 The jagged peaks of the Tetons make quite a backdrop for this spectacular festival.
 Lynna, of Art Meets Adventure, wrote about her ballooning adventures in the Tetons, back when the festival was known as the Teton Valley Summer Festival.
 The event has grown since then, but it’s still quite a magical experience.

 Quick Chek Festival of Ballooning